DigitalGrainSize/SediNet/README.md

 9) fixed bug in categorical model training (expected ndarray, not list, for batch labels)
 10) fixed bug in categorical model plotting
 11) added LICENSE
-12) new benchmarking section of the readme tabulating results with default settings
-13) now can take multiple batch sizes and build an ensemble model.
+12) now can take multiple batch sizes and build an ensemble model.
 This generally results in higher accuracy but more models = more model training time
-14) response variables can be scaled using a robust scaler, or not.
-Scaling not recommended for small datasets.
-Use `scale=True` in a config file to use
+13) response variables can be scaled using a robust scaler, or not.
+Use `scale=True` in a config file to use scaling
-15) now checks for estimating weights path in root and `res_folder` directory and, if present, uses it.
-This can be used to add batch size combinations sequentially, and also fixes OOM errors during the final prediction step of `sedinet_train.py`
+14) now checks for estimating weights path in root and `res_folder` directory and, if present, uses it.
+This can be used to add batch size combinations sequentially
-16) optionally, training imagery is now augmented if `DO_AUG=True` (in the defaults file).
+15) optionally, training imagery is now augmented if `DO_AUG=True` (in the defaults file).
 This doubles the training set, by augmenting each image (random horizontal shift, followed by a vertical flip)
-17) file names shorter (number of variables enumerated rather than each listed)
+16) file names shorter (number of variables enumerated rather than each listed)
+17) updated README
+18) more consistent and descriptive filenaming convention
+19) simpler structure: `train` only does training (no prediction).
+Use `predict` to get train and test sets evaluation.
+This also allows defaulting to CPU for prediction, to avoid OOM errors that are more likely using GPU for prediction
+20) no separate config file for prediction.
+One config file for both training and prediction
+21) fixed many bugs, including one that was using 3-band greyscale imagery (doh!)
+22) uses an exponentially decreasing learning rate scheduler rather than adaptive (because validation loss can be erratic)
+23) uses depthwise separable 2d convolutions rather than trad 2d convs. see [here](https://keras.io/api/layers/convolution_layers/separable_convolution2d/)
+24) variables in `defaults.py` based on consideration of accuracy across many datasets, both included and not included as pat of the SediNt package

+> The most important changes area
+* depthwise separable convolution layers
+* exponentially decreasing learning rate scheduler
+* pinball loss for continuous variables
+* focal loss for categorical variables

 --------------------------------------------------------------------------------
 ## Other things

+### Replicate the paper results

+Note that you will see different results than in the paper because
+* the implementation has changed, with more research, with a different loss function, image dimensions, and batch sizes
+* training and testing files are randomly selected with a randomness that can't fully be controlled with a seed

+### Known bugs

+After long training periods, especially with multiple batch sizes, the `train` script gets killed at the end when it tries to use the model(s) in prediction mode.
+It is unclear why this happens.
+However, if you run the script again, with the same everything, this time it will skip the model training (assuming the `hdf5` files are still in the root directory or in `res_folder` - you'll see a `Loading weights that already exist:` message) and use the model weights to predict.

 ### If you have an issue, comment or suggestion ...
 Please use the 'issues' tab so everyone can see the question and answer.
 Please do not email me directly.
 Thanks